 - If you work with chemicals, fumes, radiation, etc. Some may be toxic to an unborn baby.

-You and your employer may wish to download information guides from the Health and Safety Executive (HSE) website at www.hse.gov.uk.
+You and your employer may wish to download information guides from the Health and Safety Executive (HSE) website.
+They have an information line if you have a health and safety concern at work but do not wish to discuss your pregnancy or planned pregnancy with your employer.

-The effects of all the different types of street drugs on pregnancy are not fully known.
-However, it is safe to assume that if you use street drugs, it is likely to pose a risk to the unborn child.
-A couple of examples of what is known include:
+The effects of all the different types of recreational (illicit) drugs on pregnancy are not fully known.
+However, there is an increasing amount of evidence to suggest that they are likely to pose a risk of damage to the baby.
+Examples include:

-- If you take or inject heroin when you are pregnant it increases the risk of:
+- If you take or inject heroin when you are pregnant it may increase the risk of:

 - Slowing the growth of the baby, leading to a low birth weight.

-- Premature labour, leading to the baby being premature ('prem').
+- Premature labour, leading to the baby being 'prem'.

 - The baby having withdrawal symptoms after the birth.

 - Using cocaine when you are pregnant is particularly hazardous.
-It increases the risk of:
+It may increase the risk of:

-- Serious life-threatening bleeding from the uterus in late pregnancy (placental abruption).
+- Serious life-threatening bleeding from the womb (uterus) in late pregnancy (placental abruption).

 - Slowing the growth of the baby, leading to a low birth weight.